Decentralized Stochastic Nonconvex Optimization under the $(L_0,L_1)$-Smoothness: Experiments

-We present numerical results on the applications of image classification for MNIST and Fashion-MNIST datasets.
+We present numerical results of image classification on datasets MNIST and Fashion-MNIST.
 The MNIST dataset is a well-known collection of handwritten digits (10 classes), containing $70,000$ images, with $60,000$ for training and $10,000$ for testing \citep{lecun2002gradient}.
 The Fashion-MNIST dataset serves as a more challenging variant, consisting of $70,000$ images of fashion items with 10 classes, such as trouser and dress \citep{xiao2017fashion}.
 Each example of MNIST or Fashion-MNIST is a 28$\times$28 grayscale image.

 Our model employs a four-layer neural network, consisting of two convolutional layers and two fully connected layers.
 The first convolutional layer processes the single-channel input image with $32$ kernels of size $3 \times 3$, followed by ReLU activation and $2 \times 2$ max-pooling.
 The second convolutional layer takes the $32$-channel feature maps from the first layer, applies another $32$ kernels of size $3 \times 3$, and is followed by ReLU activation and $2 \times 2$ max-pooling.
 To enhance generalization, we apply dropout with a rate of $0.25$ after the convolutional layers.
 The resulting feature maps are then flattened and passed through a fully connected layer with $128$ units and ReLU activation, followed by a second dropout layer with a rate of $0.5$.
 Finally, we use a fully connected output layer to generate scores for the $10$ classes.